smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 What both our team and others are doing is closer to Continuous Delivery.
 We make potential releases all the time and then choose when we want to ship based on our client needs.
-Early this year we [accelerated our releases][boring] and do full Continuous Deployment into some of our environments.
+Earlier this year we [accelerated our releases][boring] and do full Continuous Deployment into some of our environments.

 For a more thorough description of each term see this fantastic Stack Overflow